CooeeTours

 New South Wales

-Urban whale watching — quick cruises from Circular Quay framed by the Harbour Bridge and Opera House.
+Urban whale watching — quick cruises from Circular Quay framed by the Harbour Bridge and Opera House (30,000+ whales pass annually).
+Cape Byron Lighthouse offers Australia's finest land-based whale viewing.
 Season: May–Nov.

 Western Australia

 Southern right whales against dramatic cliff backdrops.
-Home of Australia's whaling history turned conservation story.
+Head of the Bight (SA) sees up to 100 whales at once during peak months.
+Albany — Australia's whaling history turned into its greatest conservation story.
 Jun–Aug.

-Crystal blue water at Ningaloo Reef, Western Australia
+Crystal blue water at Ningaloo Reef Western Australia whale shark swim

 Western Australia